xzhang2523/libmoon/README.md

 ```

+## 4. Citing LibMOON and Acknowledgements

-If you find our code useful, please cite our paper:
+### 4.1 If you find our code useful, please cite our codebase:

 ```bibtex
 @software{libmoon_2024,